jsclayton/prometheus-plex-exporter/README.md

 The exporter is configured via required environment variables:

 - `PLEX_SERVER`: The full URL where your server can be reached, including the scheme and port (if not 80 or 443).
-For example `http://192.168.0.10:32400` or `https://my.plex.tld`.
+For example `http://192.168.0.10:32400`.
 - `PLEX_TOKEN`: A [Plex token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) belonging to the server administrator.

+> **Note**
+> If you don't use an IP address for the Plex URL, all the dashboard stats won't populate.

 # Running